diffusiondata/example-excel-addin/README.md

 ### Market Data Tab

-The user can stream live data into an Excel table using the `Capital Data` tab.
+The user can stream live data into an Excel table using the `Market Data` tab.
 Enter a symbol or symbol fragment e.g. `EUR` to search for symbols or browse them in the pull down menu.
 Once selected click the `Live Data` button to stream live market data into an Excel table.

 ![The Market Data tab](./docs/market-data-tab.png)